How to get your art noticed online

 So how can you get noticed in an art community site?
 We will introduce you to five crucial tips.

-If you discredit other artists’ work or criticize them, many people will be hurt, including those who read the comment.
+If you discredit other artists’ work or criticize them, it usually will just spread negativity and will make people feel bad, including those who simply read the comment.
 This could stop them from looking at your drawings.

 Even if you think your criticism is right, the artist on the receiving side may not be happy about it.
-If you want to give advice, make sure to think about how they would feel.
-Choose your words wisely and never be harsh.
+If you want to give advice, make sure to think about how you would feel if you received the same comment.
+Choose your words wisely and never be overly harsh.

-There will be many submissions daily in artists’ social community services.
-Consistently posting your art is usually the most effective way to keep up.
+Thousands of pieces of art are shared daily on art social community sites.
+Consistently posting your art is usually the most effective way to keep up with this flow of art.
 This will also let you slowly gain followers and positive comments.

 No artist becomes famous through a single piece of work.
 Only by posting regularly and steadily can you gain supportive followers and likes.